Crossing of the Galveston, Harrisburg & San Antonio (GH&SA) Railway and the St. Louis, Brownsville & Mexico (SLB&M) Railway

 American's planned endpoint, Rio de Janeiro, Brazil.

-and Mexico (SLB&M) Railway, the first of the Gulf Coast Lines (GCL), a
+and Mexico (SLB&M) Railway, the first of the Gulf Coast Lines (GCL),

 marketing name for a syndicate backed financially by the St. Louis Trust